organized-puns/gg.parse/c_sharp/readme.md

 - Error handling,

     Rewrite Error / Match Error as Log Error/Warning/Info
-        Deal with log error in parsing (don't check for is Log but Log & Log is error) Test if fatal error is captured corect
+        Test if fatal error is captured corect
         Remove MarkError (and everything)
         Add Warning to empty rule in ebnf parser